Accommodation Fee Regulations: Residential Village; Clayton and Peninsula

 Monash Residential Services will immediately dispose of any item found in a vacated resident room.
 Additional charges may be incurred by the departing resident for the removal and disposal of such items.

-Monash Residential Services is not responsible for any items left by residents in communal areas.
+MRS is not responsible for any items left by residents in communal areas.

 15. Enrolment status

-Monash Residential Services has offered residents accommodation on the condition that they remain a full-time student throughout the year and that if residents discontinue their enrolment or change from full-time to part-time study or transfer to distance education or complete their studies and are waiting to graduate or are waiting to re-enrol, the resident may be required to vacate their room.
+MRS has offered residents accommodation on the condition that they remain a full-time enrolled student throughout the year and that if residents discontinue their enrolment or change from full-time to part-time study or transfer to distance education or complete their studies and are waiting to graduate or are waiting to re-enrol, the resident may be required to vacate their room.
 Residents will remain responsible for the rental payment of the room allocated to them for the whole period of their Residency Agreement or until such time that a suitable replacement is found (whichever comes first).

 16. Room keys

 Residents will incur additional costs for lost keys.

 Residents who have been issued with a virtual parking permit are reminded that on departure the parking permit is no longer valid.